Skip to Main Content

 Director

-Steve Skaggs grew up in Pocatello and graduated from ISU in 1982 having earned a BBA in Accounting.
+Steve Skaggs grew up in Pocatello and graduated from ISU in 1982, having earned a BBA in Accounting.
 He began his professional career with Deloitte & Touche, retiring in 2006 as the Managing Partner of the firm’s Boise office.
-For the past ten years Mr. Skaggs has served as the Chief Audit Officer for St. Luke’s Health System.
+In 2025, Mr. Skaggs retired as the Chief Audit Officer for St. Luke’s Health System.

 Zakery Warren, ISUF Board of Directors